James Corden Initially Named His Daughter Beyoncé

 Corden also told viewers that the baby came earlier than expected.
 The host said his wife started experiencing pains in her stomach over the weekend but that they had gone away.
 So when they went in for a routine checkup on Tuesday and were told the child would be born in the next few hours, they were surprised to say the least.

-"We were unprepared.
-And it's a really terrible thing if you're in a room and your wife is eight-and-a-half months pregnant and the doctor is talking to her about very serious things about giving birth and there's really no easy way to bring up the fact that you have to tape a show that day," he said.
-"Take my word for it: You can't say it without sounding like a dick."
+"We were unprepared and it's a really terrible thing if you're in a room and your wife is 8.5 months pregnant and the doctor is talking to her about very serious things about giving birth and there's really no easy way to bring up the fact that you have to tape a show that day," he said.
+"Take my word for it.
+You can't say it without sounding like a dick."

 "I said, ‘You know, look, this works both ways man.
 If you ever need me, I can fill in for you at one of your concerts.
-You just say the word,'" the host said before belting out "Signs of the Time."
+You just say the word,'" he said before belting out "Signs of the Time."
 "He said, ‘James that won't be necessary.'"

 Watch the video to see Corden tell the whole story.